Butcher Job Description: Top Duties and Qualifications

 What does a butcher do?

-A butcher is a professional who works with red and white meat in various forms.
+A butcher is a professional who works with meat and poultry in various forms.
 Butchers’ duties vary depending on the place of employment, but typically include cutting meat off the bone, mincing and further processing meat, curing or smoking meat and turning meat into sausages and cold cuts.

 Detailed knowledge of and adherence to hygiene practices and food safety standards is a must, especially when it comes to safe meat storage in chiller rooms, and butcheries can be subject to random government food hygiene inspections.